federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 # AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1

-> Updated Apr 09 2021
+> Updated Apr 13 2021

-## Advanced mouse auto-clicker that supports to record, edit, import, export and playback the whole sequences of mouse clicks, an advanced replacer of famous-in-the-past but abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder
+## AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.3.1 supports record, edit, import, export and playback the whole sequences of mouse clicks, an advanced replacer of famous-in-the-past but abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder

 Yes, this is the only mouse auto clicker with strong record/edit/play capabilities for professional work with sequences of mouse clicks.
 This is the only open source project that has regular commits into source tree in 2021.